IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 ## Checking the Integration

 To check that the UID2 module has a valid UID2 token, call `pbjs.getUserIds().uid2`.
-If a value is returned, a valid UID2 token still exists in the UID2 module.
+If a value is returned, a valid UID2 token exists in the UID2 module.

 If there are problems with the integration, here are some steps you can take: